Actifio/ActPowerCLI/README.md

 ```
 Key not valid for use in specified state.
 ```
-This will cause issues when running saved scripts when two differerent users want to run the same script with the same keyfile.
+This will cause issues when running saved scripts when two different users want to run the same script with the same keyfile.
 To work around this issue, please have each user create a keyfile for their own use.
 Then when running a shared script, each user should execute the script specifying their own keyfile.
 This can be done by using a parameter file for each script.

 ###  Login to your appliance